Willie McGee: Early life

-Career
+Playing career

+Early career

-Upon graduating from Harry Ells High School in Richmond, California in 1976, McGee was selected in the 7th round (152nd overall) of the June amateur entry draft by the Chicago White Sox.
+Upon graduating from Harry Ells High School in Richmond, California, in 1976, McGee was selected in the seventh round (152nd overall) of the June amateur entry draft by the Chicago White Sox.
 McGee declined the White Sox contract offer and opted instead to attend Diablo Valley Community College.
 A few months later, McGee was selected by the New York Yankees in the 1st round (15th overall) of the 1977 January amateur entry draft.
-From 1977 through 1981, McGee played in the Yankees' minor league farm system, ascending to the Class AA level during that time.
+From 1977 through 1981, McGee played in the Yankees' minor league farm system, ascending to the Class AA level.

+McGee was acquired by the St. Louis Cardinals from the Yankees' farm system on October 21, 1981, in a trade for pitcher Bob Sykes.
+In 1982, he was briefly assigned to the AAA Louisville Redbirds.

 1982–1989

-McGee was acquired by the St. Louis Cardinals from the Yankees' farm system on October 21, 1981, in a trade for pitcher Bob Sykes.
-In 1982, he was briefly assigned to the AAA Louisville Redbirds prior to being called up to St. Louis.
-In his rookie year, McGee batted .296, with 4 home runs and 56 runs batted in during the regular season.
+The Cardinals promoted McGee to the major leagues during the 1982 season.
+In his rookie year, McGee batted .296, with 4 home runs and 56 runs batted in (RBIs) during the regular season.

-In the 1982 postseason, the 23-year-old McGee was quickly thrown into the national spotlight during St. Louis' run to a World Series title.
-His performance in Game 3 of the 1982 World Series ranks among the best in Series history.
-Not known for his power, McGee connected for two home runs and also delivered a spectacular defensive play in center field, capped by a leaping snare of a would-be 9th-inning Gorman Thomas home run that secured the Cardinals 6–2 victory.
+In Game 3 of the 1982 World Series, McGee hit two home runs and made a leaping catch of a would-be ninth-inning Gorman Thomas home run that secured the Cardinals 6–2 victory.
 McGee became the third rookie to hit two home runs in a World Series game, joining two New York Yankees: Charlie Keller and one of the announcers for the 1982 Series, Tony Kubek.
 (Andruw Jones joined them in Game 1 of the 1996 World Series, and Michael Conforto joined them in Game 4 of the 2015 World Series.)
 McGee was an integral part of the Cardinals' unlikely Series win over the power-hitting Milwaukee Brewers, who were nicknamed "Harvey's Wallbangers" after team manager Harvey Kuenn.

 During the 1980s, McGee, along with Cardinals teammates Ozzie Smith, Tom Herr, and Vince Coleman, exemplified "Whiteyball", a style of baseball named after Cardinals manager Whitey Herzog.
 This style of baseball took advantage of St. Louis' spacious Busch Stadium and placed strong emphasis on fundamentals, pitching, defense, speedy baserunning, and smart situational in-game play.

 McGee hit for the cycle on June 23, 1984, in a classic Cardinals vs. Cubs matchup at Wrigley Field.
 The game was televised as NBC's Game of the Week.
 As the Cards led going into the bottom of the 9th, McGee was announced as NBC's "Player of the Game."
 After Chicago's Ryne Sandberg hit two home runs—in the ninth and tenth innings, propelling the Cubs to a 12–11 victory—NBC reported that McGee and Sandberg would share the honor.